Paediatric Allergy Clinical Network

 The contents of the following pages include guidelines as well as links to resources and training for health professionals, and resources such as handouts for families.
 Some links are to overseas websites which have been approved by the Allergy Clinical Network (Allergy CN) as providing valuable information relevant to New Zealand health professionals.
 Where necessary the Allergy CN will develop guidelines and resources specific to New Zealand.

-The Allergy Clinical Network has produced a number of guidelines which are on the Starship Clinical Guidelines: food allergy, bee and wasp sting allergy, and environmental allergy.
-In addition, they have produced the following resources:
+The Allergy Clinical Network has produced a number of guidelines which are on the Starship Clinical Guidelines:

 The Allergy Clinical Network supports the guidelines on Infant Feeding and Allergy Prevention published by the Australasian Society of Clinical Immunology and Allergy (ASCIA).
 First published in 2016, they have been updated to reflect further evidence in relation to the early introduction of food, and optimising eczema management.
 These guidelines are relevant for all families, including those in which siblings or parents already have food allergies or other allergic conditions.